Using Multiyear Funding to Supercharge Your Grantmaking - Exponent Philanthropy

 1. Fulfilling Specific Goals

-Think about how long it will take for you and your grantee partners to fulfill your desired goals.
-For many funders, the intended impact takes several years, a decade, or more.
+Consider how long it will take for you and your grantee partners to achieve your desired goals.
+For many funders, the intended impact can take several years, a decade, or even more.
 Offering multiyear funding gives grantees a sense of security.
-It lets them look ahead to longer term goals and plan accordingly.
+It allows them to look ahead to longer-term goals and plan accordingly.

 David Greco of All Stars Helping Kids in California wrote in a blog: